 Critical misconfigurations include:

-Organizations now implement continuous permission right-sizing through automated tooling that identifies excessive privileges and dormant accounts.
+Organizations now implement continuous permission right-sizing through regular user access reviews and automated tooling that identifies excessive privileges and dormant accounts.
 Adaptive access policies that adjust permissions based on behavioral patterns and risk scores have become essential for modern SaaS security.

-The average enterprise SaaS environment connects to over 200 third-party applications through OAuth and API integrations.
+Enterprise SaaS environments integrate with many third-party applications via OAuth and APIs.
 These connections, while necessary for productivity, create significant security vulnerabilities.

 Recent incidents demonstrate how compromised third-party applications can lead to enterprise-wide breaches.
 When a single integration is compromised, attackers gain access to multiple connected services through trusted relationship chains.